arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 To proceed with the next steps, the cloud-generated sketch must be uploaded to the board.

-Reset the board using the procedure of your board.

-In this article, the default reset pin is used.
-If you had chosen a different pin, please use yours.

-Review the section of the document about the default board reset pin here.
+Reset the board using the method of your board.
+Have a look at the [How to set up the Reconfiguration Procedure](#How-to-set-up-the Reconfiguration-Procedure) section of this article to find the default board reset pin.
+If you have changed the reset pin from the default one, please use that.

 ### Using the DeleteConfiguration sketch

-Upload this sketch to delete your configuration.

-Please confirm the choice for starting the procedure
+Open Arduino IDE and on the left side open the **library manager**.
+Search for **Arduino_NetworkConfigurator** and download it.
+Once it is downloaded go to **File > Examples > Arduino_NetworkConfigurator > Utility > DeleteConfiguration**, this will open a new example sketch.
+Select your board and port then upload this example sketch to your board.
+When the sketch has been uploaded you can look at the serial monitor to monitor the progress and troubleshoot if needed.

+The sketch can also be found [here.](https://github.com/arduino-libraries/Arduino_NetworkConfigurator/blob/main/examples/utility/DeleteConfiguration/DeleteConfiguration.ino)

 ### How to set up the Reconfiguration Procedure